Ethorbit/nzc-docker/README.md

 In .env set DEVELOPING to 1

 In your host's /etc/hosts, add:
-`127.0.0.1 chronicles.local`
+* `127.0.0.1 chronicles.local`
-`127.0.0.1 site.chronicles.local`
+* `127.0.0.1 site.chronicles.local`
-`127.0.0.1 fastdl.chronicles.local`
+* `127.0.0.1 fastdl.chronicles.local`
-`127.0.0.1 search.chronicles.local`
+* `127.0.0.1 search.chronicles.local`

+In .env set DOMAIN_NAME to "chronicles.local"

-After bringing the containers up, restart your browser and then inside, set the listed mkcert certificate to trusted.
+After bringing the containers up, restart your browser and then set the mkcert certificate to be trusted inside the browser.